Ella-projects/Finance_Manager/README.md

 # Library Management System

 Welcome to the official repository for the **Library Management System**!
-This system is designed to streamline the process of managing and organizing a library's resources, making it easier to track books, and borrowing activities.
+This system is designed to streamline the process of managing and organizing a library's resources, making it easier to track books and borrowing activities.

 ![Library Management System Screenshot](screenshot.png)